Long Covid & ME

 Understanding the connection

-Thousands of COVID-19 “long haulers” across the world, many of whom had mild cases, are not recovering after contracting SARS-CoV-2.
-Dr. Anthony Fauci has warned repeatedly of the risk for COVID-19 patients to develop myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS).
+Tens of thousands of COVID-19 “long haulers” across the world are not recovering after contracting SARS-CoV-2, the majority of whom had “mild” cases and were not hospitalized.
+Dr. Anthony Fauci has warned repeatedly of the risk for COVID-19 patients to develop myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS) or ME/CFS.

 ME/CFS is not the symptom of long-term fatigue alone; rather, it is a complex chronic disease, with symptoms in every body system.
-Some long haulers are reporting symptoms that resemble ME/CFS, including the hallmark symptom of ME, post-exertional malaise, a worsening of symptoms after physical or cognitive exertion.
+Post-exertional malaise is the defining symptom of ME/CFS, and refers to a worsening of symptoms after physical or cognitive exertion.

 Studies show that viral outbreaks often lead to post-viral illnesses, like ME/CFS.
 In fact, SARS-CoV-2 is not the first coronavirus to result in documented ME/CFS.
 One study on SARS showed that 27% survivors met CFS criteria several years after developing SARS.

 If you are a clinician, take our CME on long COVID here.

 The Canadian consensus criteria (CCC) or the Canadian working definition are a set of clinical criteria for ME/CFS created by an international cohort of researchers and clinicians, frequently used as a case definition in research and the preferred set of diagnostic criteria in a poll of ME researchers and medical experts.
 Adults are diagnosed after a minimum of six months of illness and children after a minimum of three months.